September 7 – 10

 Browse catalogue below

 Cameron Haas began studying fine art at the University of Tasmania and completed his studies at the National Art School in Sydney where he graduated with a Bachelor of Fine Arts with Honours in 2010.
-He now lives and works in Canberra.
+He now lives and works in the Sydney Area.

 Luke Thurgate is an artist living and working on Gadigal Land (Sydney).
 He teaches drawing and painting at the National Art School, where he graduated in 2021 with a Master of Fine Art.
 Luke has an extensive exhibition history including recent exhibitions at Grafton Regional Gallery, Maitland Regional Art Gallery, Backwoods Gallery, Burra Regional Art Gallery, National Art School and Adelaide Central Gallery.
 He was a finalist in the 2019 Dobell Drawing Prize, the 2020 Tom Bass Figurative Sculpture Prize and the 2022 Jacaranda Acquisitive Drawing Award.